top of page

 Task-based, CBT entails performing a series of exercises and undergoing measurements under the guidance and supervision of a qualified practitioner.
 The aim of these exercises and measurements, which usually involve homework, is to identify cognitive biases and distortions in the individual’s conscious cognitive apparatus, with a view to correct them.
 By bringing the individual to a supposedly more realistic view of their everyday life, it is hoped that some of the individual’s negative tendencies, which generally find an ideal breeding ground in distorted ways of thinking, can be reduced or removed to improve feelings and behaviour.

 Some aspects of my work may be reminiscent of CBT.
 This is because highlighting and overcoming false assumptions and other cognitive biases constitutes an important feature of my practice of psychotherapy.
 Equally, one of my aims is to promote a more realistic approach to life.
-However, there is a major difference.
-The process of education or re-education involved in psychotherapy, at least as I practice it, extends well beyond the cognitive aspect, which I see as constituting only a part of a broader experiential framework.
+However, as I practice it, the process of education or re-education which is involved in therapy extends well beyond the cognitive aspect, which I see as constituting only a part of a broader experiential framework.
 In other words, the focus is not just on reforming how one thinks, but more broadly on revising and opening up how one experiences oneself, others and the world at large.

 My framework: the physical, the social-cultural and the personal